The Core Lesson of the COVID-19 Heart Debate

 The worry is that COVID-19 is doing whatever it’s doing at scale.
 The original SARS epidemic of 2003 infected only 8,000 people, killed slightly fewer than 800, and was over in three months; its impact on the heart was “lost in the historical bin of the scientific literature,” says Checchia.
 SARS-CoV-2, by contrast, has infected at least 31 million people and killed at least 960,000.
 Its effects are thousands of times more obvious than its predecessor’s.
 Even if it’s no worse than any other viral illness, its sheer scope means that a tiny risk of severe long-term problems would still translate to a lot of failing hearts.

-Reassuringly, “there hasn’t been an obvious influx of patients being admitted to the hospital with unexplained myocarditis, despite the huge numbers who have had COVID-19,” says Venkatesh Murthy, a cardiologist and radiologist at the University of Michigan.
+Reassuringly, “there hasn’t been an obvious influx of patients being admitted to the hospital with unexplained myocarditis, despite the huge numbers who have had COVID-19,” says Venkatesh Murthy, a cardiologist at the University of Michigan.
 “I don’t find it convincing that there is a major amount of serious clinically relevant myocarditis in people who are feeling well.”

 Still, he and others say that long-term studies are important.
 “We’re still early,” says Chen.
 “I don’t think there’s a defined time point when we’d expect to see heart failure, so we have to follow these patients for months or years down the road.”